renaissance-publishing/renaissance/content/chapters/21-races.md

 - Old Age: None
 - Average Height: by shape
 - Average Weight: by shape
+- Diet: by shape

 - DUR 25, STR 25
 - \+5 INT, +5 SAV, +5 WIL
 - Movement: Shape-Dependant (usually Foot 4/12)
 - Senses: Normal, Mage-Sight
+- Size: Shape-Dependant (restricted to Medium without the Master Shifter class)
 - Tags: Spirit, Shape-Shifter, Tempter
 - Language Group: Any
 - *Appearance of Flesh*: Even though Tempters are spirits, they are bound to the nature of flesh;they have a physical form, they can be wounded and killed, they can sicken, and they need to eat, drink, breath and sleep just like mortal beings.